Azimuthal asymmetries of charged hadrons produced in high-energy muon scattering off longitudinally polarised deuterons: The 2006 data analysis

-For the calculation of the azimuthal asymmetries $a_{h^\pm}(\phi)$, the distributions of the charged hadrons $h^+$ and $h^-$ were separately analysed as a function of the azimuthal angle $\phi$ and 10 $\phi$-bins were used to cover the region $\pm180^\circ$.
-For both $h^+$ and $h^-$, the double ratios defined in Eqs.~(\ref{eq5}, \ref{eq8}), $(\sigma_+/\sigma_-)^2_k(\phi)$,~ $k=1,...4$, were calculated and combined as follows:
+For the extraction of the azimuthal asymmetries $a_{h^\pm}(\phi)$ off the cross section ratios, the distributions of the charged hadrons $h^+$ and $h^-$ were separately analysed as a function of the azimuthal angle $\phi$ in the region from $-180^\circ$ to $+180^\circ$ divided into 10 $\phi$-bins.
+For both $h^+$ and $h^-$, the double ratios of the hadrons defined by Eqs.~(\ref{eq5}, \ref{eq6}), $(\sigma_+/\sigma_-)^2_k(\phi)$,~ $k=1,...4$, were calculated and combined as follows: -3mm

 where the symbol $\oplus$ means statistically weighted averaging.
-As it was shown in Ref.~\cite{Alekseev:2010dm}, in first approximation the values of $(\sigma_+/\sigma_-)^2_{h^\pm}(\phi)$ are related to $a_{h^\pm}(\phi)$ multiplied by polarisation terms.
-For each hadron charge, the polarisation term is given by the sum of the ${\cal P}^i_{pf}(x,y)$ values, each of them being the product of target cell polarisations $|P^i_{pf}|$ and dilution factor (see Refs. \cite{Alekseev:2010dm,Ageev:2005gh}), f$^{\,i}(x,y)$, where $i$, $p$ and $f$ are those used to calculate the ratio $(\sigma_+/\sigma_-)^2_k(\phi)$, i.e.\ four polarisation values at each $k$.
+As it was shown in Ref.~\cite{Alekseev:2010dm}, in first approximation, the squared ratios of cross sections $(\sigma_+/\sigma_-)^2_{h^\pm}(\phi)$ are related to the asymmetries $a_{h^\pm}(\phi)$ multiplied by polarisation terms.
+For each hadron charge, the polarisation term is given by the sum of the ${\cal P}^i_{pf}(x)$ values, each of them being the product of target cell polarisations $|P^i_{pf}|$ and dilution factor f$^{\,i}(x)$, as defined in Refs. \cite{Alekseev:2010dm,Ageev:2005gh}, where $i$, $p$ and $f$ are those used to calculate the ratio $(\sigma_+/\sigma_-)^2_k(\phi)$, i.e.\ four polarisation values at each $k$.
 The weight $W_k$ is equal to the ratio of the number of hadrons, $N_k$, to the total number of hadrons, $N_{\rm tot}$.
-Therefore, the asymmetries $a_{h^\pm}(\phi)$, referred to as single-hadron asymmetries, are given by expression:
+Therefore, the $a_{h^\pm}(\phi)$, referred to as single-hadron asymmetries, are: -5mm